Coool/EP2C602-4LD16-E5-2667v2-Hackintosh-BrushXue/README.md

 ## Hardware Preparation
 ### Flash BIOS
 Unlike ASRock X79s, C602 motherboards have CFG locks.
-And for some reason, the `AppleIntelCPUPM` patch in Clover won't work for Sandy Bridges CPUs.
+And for some reason, the `AppleIntelCPUPM` patch in Clover won't work for Sandy Bridge EP.
 So you have to flash the BIOS to unlock it.
 I'm providing my modified BIOS file in `Utilities/P602_4D1.90`.
 If you have other similar motherboard, simply use [UEFIPatch](https://github.com/LongSoft/UEFITool/releases) to patch it.
 ### Flash NIC
 The motherboard has Intel 82574L which is natively supported.
-However the different subvendor ID prevents the system from loading the kext.
+However the different subvendor ID prevents the system from loading the driver.
 So you need to use Linux to flash the EEPROM.
 (I'm using centOS as an example)
 ```
 su root
 yum install -y ethtool